sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/express-user-creation/README.md

   * Make a new `knex` file with `npx knex init` and configure it appropriately
   * Make a new migration to create the user table.
 When making the table, you should indicate that the password being stored is a hash by giving it a name like `password_hash` or `password_digest`.
 Don't forget to run the migration!
   * Make a database connection file that initializes `knex` with the correct configuration
-2) An objection `User` model that references the user table you migrated.
+2) An Objection `User` model that references the user table you migrated.
   * Don't forget to set the database connection on `Model.knex`
 3) A route to accept new user signups.
 By REST standards this should be a `POST` request to `/users`, but it's acceptable to brand this with something like `/signup`.
   * This should use the `User` model to create a new user.